Skip to content

 #Flanders 6950

-In early 2011, DOVO-SEDEE approved artist Ian Alderman access to photograph the team’s work.
-Over a period of seven years, the artist photographed all aspects of DOVO-SEDEE’s West Flanders operation, revealing processes rarely seen beyond the confines of their Poelkapelle base.
+In early 2011, DOVO-SEDEE granted me permission to photograph the team’s work, and with it, so the project began.
+Over a period of seven years, the artist photographed all aspects of DOVO-SEDEE’s West Flanders operation, including technical processes rarely seen beyond the confines of their Poelkapelle base.

-Continuity and equality are evident in every aspect of this very human project.
+Continuity and equality are evident in every aspect of this human-inspired project.
 All men who appear in this work’s images are treated as equals.
-In the above image, all men are simultaneously responding to the camera, the intervening century of time is an irrelevance.
-This particular image explores gas warfare, it provides a stark comparison between the protective equipment worn by the two groups of men.
+In the above image, each and every man is responding to the camera; the intervening century of time between them has become an irrelevance.
+The careful adherence to continuity, further ties the two groups of men together, evident in the above image through its stark comparison of gas protection equipment apparent in the two groups of men.

 Unearthed through farming activities, a 6” British shell is recovered by a DOVO-SEDEE team on the former battlefield of Passchendaele.

 DOVO-SEDEE and their contribution to this exhibition: Formed in 1920 in response to the vast quantities of unexploded ammunition that littered the Flanders landscape, DOVO-SEDEE’s work was expected to be completed within three years.
 It wasn’t to be.
-Now in their second century of continuous operations, in this predominantly rural region of Belgium, their work is expected to take many more years to complete.
+Now in their second century of continuous operations in Belgium’s Flanders region, their work is expected to take many more years to complete.

 Image credit : DOVO-SEDEE